OFF periods can be disruptive

 People with Parkinson's report many ways that symptom return alters their lives

-• This can include difficulty getting around due to poor balance or freezing of gait or avoiding being seen in public due to tremor or slowness
+• This can include difficulty getting around due to poor balance or freezing of gait, tremor, or slowness

 Start taking control of symptom return